DukeAIPI540Spring2025Meowth/recommender-demo/README.md

    - Scales and encodes features for better performance
    - Achieves an RMSE of 0.58
    - Can handle any user ID or recipe ID in the dataset

+The Traditional collaborative filtering model is more economical and sustainable to run as a production application.
+Unlike deep learning models, it requires significantly less computational power, making it faster to train and more efficient at inference time.
+This allows it to handle real-time user requests without the need for GPUs or high-memory instances, reducing infrastructure costs and energy consumption—making it an ideal choice for scalable, long-term deployment.

 ## Evaluation